Special Education Needs & Disabilities (SEND) Information

 SEND enquiries and support can also be directed to the following contacts:

 Duke’s Secondary School: 01670 816111 email@example.com

-The NCEA Trust also support learners in all our schools socially through the Learner Welfare Team.
+The NCEA Trust also support learners in all our schools socially through the Learner Welfare Team, a central service working with families in all NCEA schools around attendance and early help.
 Contact the Learner Welfare Team by telephoning 01670 816111 (Ext.
 367) or e-mail firstname.lastname@example.org